-So to summarize, our team will create a Python library for Principal to use.
-This library will allow Principal to save time on their redundant tasks, and allows them to further streamline their work.
-This will allow for consistency and less mistakes in the process of creating the models.
+Our team will create a pipeline framework that will automate some of the tasks Principal's Data Science team already does to allow them to save time on their redundant tasks, and to further streamline their work.
+This will allow for consistency and less mistakes in the process of aggregating data, constructing and running, and using the output from those models.